emilyhunt/ocelot/README.md

 # ocelot
-The Open ClustEr vaLidatiOn Tool.
+The Open ClustEr muLti-purpOse Toolkit.
 Its results are better than its acronyms.